 Facebook is many things to me.
-Up until the election, it was mainly a fun distraction, a place to see sweet shots of my friends’ kids and adorable animal videos.
-More recently, I’ve been acting as town crier, sharing the latest outrageous act by the new administration and rallying the troops to battle against it.
+Up until the 2016 election, it was mainly a fun distraction, a place to see sweet shots of my friends’ kids and adorable animal videos.
+Over the past two years, I’ve been acting as town crier, sharing the latest outrageous act by the Trump administration and rallying the troops to battle against it.
 But first and foremost, it has been the place where I’ve found my tribes.

 First, I found groups for autism parents, people who “got” what I was experiencing – the day-to-day joys and challenges of raising a child on the spectrum.
 Several years later, I found another tribe: writers.
 These wonderful, talented women share their work and support one another.
 Through them, I met my third tribe: insomniacs.
 We found each other in the predawn hours, posting and chatting with kindred spirits in the dark, our rooms illuminated only by the light of our phones.

 I knew I wasn’t supposed to look at screens after I went to bed.
 I had been schooled in the ways of good sleep hygiene: no TV in the bedroom; go to sleep and wake up at the same time every day in an effort to reset my body clock; and, with the advent of phones and tablets, no screens in bed.
 (The blue light they emit interferes with our circadian rhythm and the production of the sleep-inducing hormone melatonin).
 But I found such comfort in locating friends across the country who were similarly suffering – misery really does love company – I ignored the warnings.

 And so one night, it dawned on me to start a Facebook group, a small band of predawn warriors to commiserate about terrible sleep cycles if not total lack of sleep, offer virtual hugs and share articles, sleep tips and, yes, the occasional cat video to keep us laughing instead of crying.